gdawg/iOSColourLovers/README.md

 The site at http://www.colourlovers.com hosts a great community of artist colour palettes and more.
 This library allows you to access the colour palettes in an iPhone or iPad app.

+Please note that the ColourLovers API is available for non commercial products.
+They may have a commercial api available shortly.

 ### Dependencies:
 This library depends on networking from the excellent AFNetworking library.